Reviews of ‘Brass Heavens’

 The Lord has been gracious to provide encouraging reviews of my book Brass Heavens: Reasons for Unanswered Prayer.

-- The Gospel Coalition review says, “Brass Heavens is solid meat and potatoes for the Christian.
+- Paul Miller says, at The Gospel Coalition, “Brass Heavens is solid meat and potatoes for the Christian.
 The book is a slow unpacking of one aspect of the fear of God: if you live a life of quiet rebellion against God, the heavens will be brass.
 It’s that simple.”

 - Captured by Christ blog writes, “I recommend this book to new Christians who are learning the ins and outs of prayer.
 I would also recommend this book to Christians who have questions about unanswered prayer – either they have encountered this phenomena for the first time or have been wandering in the dark deserts for a season.”